Sdrs81/Task_Page-ReactJS/README.md

 The technologies and methods that used in this project are as follows:

+- React JSX
+- React Hooks (useState, useEffect)
 - Component Logic
-- React JSX
 - Passing datas to child components
 - Passing datas to parent component from child component
+- Creating Component List
 - Forms
-- Math Object
-- React State
-- Creating Component List
-- Arrow Functions, Map usage and Array methods
+- Math Object, Arrow Functions, Map usage and Array methods
 - Ternary operator usage to display different views
+- HTTP Client called 'Axios'
+- NPM Package called 'json-server'

 Note: After cloning this project, you should run 'npm install' command in terminal to make project ready to work.